Scarlett422301/LOCUS/README.md

 -   `q`: Number of ICs/subnetworks to extract.
 -   `V`: Number of nodes in the network.
 Note: p should be equal to V(V-1)/2.
 -   `MaxIteration`: Maximum number of iterations.
 The default number is 100.
--   `penalty`: The penalization approach for uniform sparsity, which can be "NULL"","SCAD", "L1" and "Hardthreshold".
+-   `penalty`: The penalization approach for uniform sparsity, which can be "NULL"","SCAD", "L1" or "Hardthreshold".
 Defaults to "SCAD".
 -   `phi_grid_search`: Grid search candidates for tuning parameter of uniform sparse penalty.
+-   `rho_grid_search`: Grid search candidates for tuning parameter for selecting number of ranks in each subnetwork's decomposition.
 -   `espli1`: Toleration for convergence on mixing coefficient matrix, i.e. A. The default is 0.001.
 -   `espli2`: Toleration for convergence on latent sources, i.e. S. The default is 0.001.
--   `rho_grid_search`: Grid search candidates for tuning parameter for selecting number of ranks in each subnetwork's decomposition.
 -   `save_LOCUS_output`: Whether to save LOCUS output from each grid search.
 The default is TRUE.
 -   `preprocess`: Whether to preprocess the data, which reduces the data dimension to q and whiten the data.
 The default is TRUE.
 -   `demean`: Whether to subtract the mean from each column of Y. The default is TRUE.